ojaoweir/Auto_invoicing/README.txt

   Access for less secure apps needs to be turned on for sender emails The program will always send a copy to 'ojaoweir@gmail.com'

+This program does not work sending to outlook emails. (hotmail, outlook, live etc)

 It will only save the latest 25 invoices in the database

 For first time run the 'setup.bat' file (takes a while, be patient)